asmaatefomran/Program_Designer/README.md

 }
 ```

-> The full nested Computer Science scenario from the brief (with the `Major` choice group, `AI`/`IT`/`Programming` branches, and `Electives`) lives in `tests/ProgramDesigner.Tests/TestData/ComputerScienceScenario.cs` — copy its shape if you want the complete payload rather than the trimmed example above.
+> The full nested Computer Science scenario (with the `Major` choice group, `AI`/`IT`/`Programming` branches, and `Electives`) lives in `tests/ProgramDesigner.Tests/TestData/ComputerScienceScenario.cs` — copy its shape if you want the complete payload rather than the trimmed example above.

 ---